Australia · 2026

 Medium–High Risk

-Growth-focused super option with higher equity allocation.
+Growth-focused super option, typically 80–95% growth assets.
 Best for younger investors with long time horizons.
-Tax-advantaged at 15%.
+Earnings taxed at the concessional 15% rate within super.

 Key Considerations